prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 **Full example**

-The following snippets is using a `ServiceMonitor` to only select targets that have the `team` label set to `prometheus` and exclude the ones that have `datacenter` set to `west_europe`, but the same configuration may be used with a `PodMonitor`
+The following snippet is using a `ServiceMonitor` to only select targets that have the `team` label set to `prometheus` and exclude the ones that have `datacenter` set to `west_europe`.
+The same configuration may be used with a `PodMonitor`.

 ```yaml
 apiVersion: monitoring.coreos.com/v1